-- Henderson State University (HSU) to complete the Bachelor of Science in Education. - o HSU requires completion of MATH 11003 College Algebra. - o HSU allows the choice between Speech or Fine Arts. - A 2.7 cumulative GPA is required for graduation and conditional admission to HSU's program. - University of Arkansas Monticello (UAM) to complete Bachelor of Science in Education Studies. - UAM requires completion of MATH 11003 College Algebra. - UAM allows the choice between Speech or Fine Arts. - There are no GPA limitations on this degree; it is a non-licensure degree program.
+- Henderson State University (HSU) to complete the Bachelor of Science in Education. - o A 2.75 cumulative GPA is required for graduation and conditional admission to HSU's program. - o Students must complete Comp I, Comp II, Speech, and College Algebra with at least a grade of C. - University of Arkansas Monticello (UAM) to complete Bachelor of Science in Education Studies. - o UAM requires completion of MATH 11003 College Algebra and Applied Math. - There are no GPA limitations on this degree; it is a non-licensure degree program.
 In order to obtain a teaching license, PRAXIS exams and the completion of the Master of Arts in Teaching (MAT) degree are required.
-However, there are opportunities beyond K6 for this degree. - Southern Arkansas University (SAU) to complete Bachelor of Science in Education. - SAU allows completion of MATH 11003 or MATH 11103. - SAU requires both Fine Arts-Art and Music. - SAU requires Intro to Special Education - A minimum cumulative 2.7 GPA on transfer coursework for conditional admission.
+However, there are opportunities beyond K6 for this degree. - Southern Arkansas University (SAU) to complete Bachelor of Science in Education. - SAU requires both Fine Arts-Art and Music. - SAU requires Intro to Special Education - A minimum cumulative 2.7 GPA on transfer coursework for conditional admission.
 3.0 for unconditional admission. - Basic skills competencies (i.e. Coursework, GPA, and/or Testing Accuplacer Next Generation, ACT, CORE, or SAT) are required for unconditional admission.
-Conditional admission options are provided if not all requirements are met. \\Please talk to an advisor about conditional and unconditional admissions requirements.
+Conditional admission options are provided if not all requirements are met.
+Please talk to an advisor about conditional and unconditional admissions requirements.

-MIDDLE SCHOOL EDUCATION

-TRANSFERS TO UALR (ONLINE PROGRAM)
+MIDDLE SCHOOL EDUCATION TRANSFERS TO UALR (ONLINE PROGRAM)